Arksine/moonraker/docs/configuration.md

 #   If "restart_klipper_when_powered" is set, this option specifies the amount
 #   of time (in seconds) to delay the restart.
 Default is 1 second.
 pin: gpiochip0/gpio26
-#   The pin to use for GPIO devices.
+#   The pin to use for GPIO and RF devices.
 The chip is optional, if left out
 #   then the module will default to gpiochip0.
 If one wishes to invert
 #   the signal, a "!" may be prefixed to the pin.
 Valid examples:
 #      gpiochip0/gpio26